-- (2) The visiting team shall receive reimbursement for travel expenses in the amount of \$5.00 per mile (one way) taken from the game receipts and guaranteed by the host school.
-NOTE: If the game is played at a neutral site, both teams will be reimbursed for mileage. - (3) The game officials shall be paid. - (4) The HOST school shall receive a fee of 7% of the gross gate receipts. - (b) After the items in Section "a" above have been paid, the remainder shall be divided equally between the two teams. - (c) Local service charges, stadium charges, lights, cost of operating personnel, etc., are not to be deducted prior to the division of funds, and are considered a part of the expenses of the host school. - 4.
+- (4) The HOST school shall receive a fee of 7% of the gross gate receipts. - (b) After the items in Section "a" above have been paid, the remainder shall be divided equally between the two teams. - (c) Local service charges, stadium charges, lights, cost of operating personnel, etc., are not to be deducted prior to the division of funds, and are considered a part of the expenses of the host school. - 4.
 Broadcasting procedures are handled as follows: - (a) The GHSA office will process radio contracts in all rounds of the playoffs.
 The fee schedule and regulations for radio broadcasts may be found in the Broadcast section 2.80. - (b) Outlets wishing to televise or webcast football games must contact the GHSA office for contract terms, fees and conditions. - 5.
 Financial arrangements for the championship games are designated by the GHSA Executive Committee. - E. Game officials will be assigned by the GHSA Office in all playoff rounds.
-Officiating crews shall include seven (7) field officials, clock operators, and chain crew.
+Officiating crews shall include seven (7) field officials, clock operators, and three (3) chain crew members.

-STATE FOOTBALL PLAYOFFS 2021 All Classes
+STATE FOOTBALL PLAYOFFS 2022 All Classes